 Working With Pets: How to Start A Successful Dog Business

 I was really inspired by a conversation I had with Adina Silberstein of Queenie’s Pets.
 “I started Queenie’s in 2006.
 Before that, I was in the service industry and worked as a teacher.
 While I was doing that I realized that I always wanted to work with animals, but I didn’t want to be a veterinarian.
 I didn’t want to deal with blood or death.”

 It took me a while to figure out that dog walking and sitting is actually a viable career.
 When I took the leap and jumped in, it worked miraculously!
 I started walking dogs in my area as a side gig.
-Then, when I came back to my hometown people naturally starting asking me if I could walk their dogs.”
+Then, when I came back to my hometown people naturally started asking me if I could walk their dogs.”
 Her business grew from there!

+Working With Pets: How to Start A Successful Dog Business